Death Cafe Palliative Care WA

 Death Café Palliative Care WA

 Palliative Care WA recognises the importance of death cafes and their role in helping people increase their awareness of death and dying.
-We are commencing a series of death cafes during 2023, with the theme of ‘Muffins, Mugs & Memories’.
+We hold our death cafes, with the theme of ‘Muffins, Mugs & Memories’, during key weeks throughout the year.

-Please visit our Events section to see when and where you can attend one of our death cafes or others being held in WA.
+Please visit our Events section to see when and where you can attend one of our death cafes.
 Deathcafe.com is a great place to start to see what’s happening not only in your neck of the woods but also across Australia and the world.

 We look forward to seeing you at one of our death cafes and sharing muffins, mugs and memories.